scout-app/scout-app/documentation/contributing.md

 Follow these instructions to fix it.

-Then that means the version of Node.JS you have has a different version of the V8 JavaScript engine than what is built in to NW.js.
+This error means the version of Node.JS you have globally installed on your systme is has a different version of the V8 JavaScript engine than what is built in to NW.js.
 This is actually expected for NW.js development as the node-sass module we're using wasn't designed with it in mind.
 You'll need to go into the folder `/node_modules/node-sass/vendor` to see what binding folder you have.
 It will start with one of the following `darwin`, `freebsd`, `linux`, or `win` followed by either `ia32` or `x64`.
 You'll need to copy over all matching folders from the `/_assets` folder into the `/node_modules/node-sass/vendor` folder.

 So if you're on `win32-x64-11`, you'll need to copy over `win32-x64-43`, and `win32-ia32-43` to the vendor folder.